mkg20001/pull-stream-to-net-socket/README.md

 }, (err, client) => {
   if (err) throw err //possibly some cert error. try setting "rejectUnauthorized: false"
-  //client is a tls.TLSSocket instance that can be converted to a pull-stream pull(
+  //client is a tls.TLSSocket instance that can be converted to a pull-stream client.run() //call this after async io or just before you convert the stream to a pull-stream pull(
     pull.values(["hello world"]),
     toPull.duplex(client),